akruszewski/gibl/manuscript/chapter2.md

 #t
 ```

-We can also do a conditional check, and evaluate expressions based on the truthiness of some predicate (comparison procedure).
-For example, `if` is a built-in syntax that accepts three parameters:
+`if` is a built-in syntax that allows the evaluation of expressions based on the truthiness of some predicate.
+It accepts three parameters:

 1. Conditional to check
 1. Expression to evaluate if the conditional is true